Day Nurseries

 The statutory staffing requirements are:

-• for two to three year olds - one member of staff for every four children
+• for two- to three-year-olds - one member of staff for every five children

 Do they have any training?

-All supervisors and managers must hold a full relevant level 3 qualification and half of all other staff must hold a minimum of a level 2 qualification.
-Some Early years professionals may also be Early Years Teachers, which is professional accreditation on the same level as a graduate.
+Supervisors and managers must hold a full relevant level 3 qualification.
+Half of all other staff must hold a minimum of a level 2 qualification.
+Some Early years professionals are Early Years Teachers, a professional accreditation on the same level as a graduate.

 Everyone within the nursery must attend a safeguarding training course and someone must take lead responsibility for safeguarding children.
-In addition at least one person must have a current paediatric first aid certificate and all staff involved in preparing and handling food must receive training in food hygiene.
+At least one person must have a current paediatric first aid certificate.
+All staff involved in preparing and handling food must receive training in food hygiene

 Subscribe to our newsletters for latest news and events.